-(Sounds like “Tawny”).
-I’ve been a location-independent business owner for over 15 years and have learned a trick or two (mostly the hard way) about attracting clients online.
+(Sounds like “Tawny.”)
+I’ve been a location-independent business owner for over going on 20 years 😱 and I’ve learned a trick or two about longevity and how to thrive under any circumstances.

 I was living in Anchorage, Alaska when I decided to take my side hustle designing websites and turn it into a full-time gig.
 Not long after in 2004, I started my first blog, and started designing for other bloggers.

 I attracted an incredible clientele from all over the world — from thought leaders to popular lifestyle bloggers.
 I realized I was on to something — my business could be “location independent.”

 So I did what any reasonable person would do — I spent a few years living half time in Paris!
 Because I was able to take my work with me, I was able to enjoy freedom and personal fulfillment I never could have imagined possible in my early days working at a stressful big city ad agency.